refaktor/rye-website/content/cookbook/rye-fyne/examples.md

 What's new: `form` `password-entry` `check` `disable` `enable`

 Back to more static world.
-Fyne has this nice concept of `form`, which is very handy.
-You can fill the right side of the form with any widget.
+Fyne has this nice concept of `form`-s, which is very handy.
+You can fill the right side of the form item with any widget.

 ![Form](../form.png)